President, Executive Director

 Director of Communications

 As Director of Communications, John runs VO’s social media presence and plays a role in developing the look and content of our booklets and merchandise, as well as VO’s strategy.
-John is also a master leafleter and has given out over 370,000 booklets since getting started with activism in 2009.
+Additionally, he is the head manager for the outreach that VO takes part in summer after summer on the Warped Tour, North America’s largest traveling music festival.
+John is also a master leafleter and has given out over 375,000 booklets since getting started with activism in 2009.

 John grew up in the Detroit area and learned compassion for animals from his mother, Karen Oberg.
 Together they rescued and rehomed cats, and protested deer culls.
 By the age of 22, John learned of the horrors of factory farming and became a vegan and vegan advocate.
 He graduated summa cum laude in 2012 with a Bachelor in Nonprofit Leadership and Management from Arizona State University.
 He’s passionate about traveling, playing soccer, and rooting for his beloved Detroit Red Wings.